ssadler/hoek/specs/bet.md

 evalFee = 10
 delayBlocks = "some number of blocks"

--- lock time a certain number of blocks so players can post evidence, -- and require a sig from any participant to initiate VerifyPoker evalClaimCond = Threshold 3 [ Eval "LockTime" delayBlocks
-                            , Eval "VerifyPoker" (encode examplePokerHeader)
+-- Require a sig from any participant to initiate VerifyPoker evalClaimCond = Threshold 3 [ Eval "VerifyPoker" (encode examplePokerHeader)
                             , Threshold 1 [ ecCond dealer
                                           , ecCond player1
                                           , ecCond player2 ] ]